NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 }
 {% endcodeblock %}

-<code>backup.database.postgres.user</code> is the user's name which runs our PostgreSQL service.
-For example, on my FreeBSD system it is called <code>pgsql</code> and this user should created by Ports or pkgng installation of PostgreSQL.
+<code>backup.database.postgres.user</code> is a system user's name which runs our PostgreSQL service.
+For example, on my FreeBSD system it is called <code>pgsql</code>.
+This user should be created by Ports or pkgng installation of PostgreSQL.
 It has different names on different platforms.
 You can figure it out by investigating <code>/etc/passwd</code> or <code>/etc/master.passwd</code>:

     $ cat /etc/passwd